sonipoud/genreadmeator/README.md

   ## Questions
   If you have any questions,
-  you can find me at https://github.com/bsjx you can also reach me via email at n cxs
+  you can find me at https://github.com/sonipoud you can also reach me via email at sonikapoudyal5@gmail.com